Real-Time Data Stream Demo

 DADOS is designed for supervisory and coordination loops — not PLC scan-cycle execution.

-Handle entirely by the PLC.
+Handled entirely by the PLC.

-After the loop closes, intelligence cannot influence control.
+Any longer than that – the loop closes, intelligence cannot influence control.

 Low-latency Sparkplug B message delivery through brokers is required, but control depends on when decision-ready state becomes available—not when messages arrive.